 Mass Timber Demonstration Program

-The long-term goals are to expand the use of mass timber in B.C., to overcome impediments to the development of mass timber expertise and construction, and to lock in B.C.’s global leadership in advanced wood products, technologies and services.
+The long-term goals are to expand the use of mass timber in B.C., to overcome barriers to the development of mass timber expertise and construction, and to lock in B.C.’s global leadership in advanced wood products, technologies and services.

-The MTDP provides funding to eligible applicants for the design, research, construction and demonstration of mass timber buildings.
+The Mass Timber Demonstration Program (MTDP) provides funding to eligible applicants for the design, research, construction and demonstration of mass timber buildings.
 The funding is intended to:

-Support companies to overcome one-time, or their first-time, costs associated with using mass timber on a construction project in B.C.
+Support companies to overcome one-time or their first-time costs associated with using mass timber on a construction project in B.C.

 Support incremental costs associated with design, engineering, code equivalency, or construction of a mass timber building – that would not otherwise be incurred if building with traditional materials.

 Undertake virtual design or 3-D modeling to support off site prefabrication, taking advantage of the speed of construction and other benefits associated with mass timber and prefabrication of building components.

 Undertake life cycle assessment, GHG mitigation or related carbon accounting analysis.

 Demonstrate performance and commercial success for B.C.-based mass timber technologies, design and construction expertise and services.
 Showcase best practices and share lessons learned to support future uptake of mass timber technologies.

 Prove-out the business case for mass timber use and support the costs related to the learning curve associated with mainstreaming mass timber use in the development and construction sector.